 - You will damage your organization’s employment brand.

 Top talent is not always willing to wait around for you to decide if he or she is the right one for the job.
 If your organization cannot be decisive, the candidate may take their talents elsewhere.
-And secondly, the stalling that results from fear lets doubt creep into the mind of the candidate.
+Secondly, the stalling that results from fear lets doubt creep into the mind of the candidate.
 What was once an excited candidate may become a hesitant, uncertain candidate.
+And thirdly, the longer it takes to fill the role, the longer your organization is operating with significant gaps in the leadership team.
+You don’t want to rush a decision, but equipped with the right knowledge, you should be able to make a hiring decision with confidence.

 To fight off FOMO in a hiring committee, it’s essential to have everyone on the same page from the get-go.
 Don’t assume anything.
 Be sure you know who the final decision maker is and that he or she is in agreement on all the expectations.
 During the discussion of exceptions be sure these two topics are covered: